Dominicentek/SuperMarioJava/README.md

 **better Mario games than this one, go support**<br>
 **Nintendo and buy their consoles and games.**<br>

+The game is built on top of heavily modified JMario engine, an unreleased, broken and confusing Mario engine coded in Java programmed by the same creator.

 ## How to Build
 ### Windows
 Just run `gradlew dist` command in the project directory<br>